nwjsmith/nwjsmith.github.io/_posts/2014-02-14-inheritable-aliases-in-ruby.md

 employee.salutation # => "Howdy"
 ```

-This works because `def_delegator` will define a method that delegates all calls to `#salutation` through to `self#greeting`.
-When calling `employee.salutation`, `self` is an instance of `Employee` and so the delegator calls `Employee#greeting` rather than the implementation in the superclass.
-The problem with `def_delegator` is that it's confusing for whomever comes across this code next.
-It isn't clear at all that we're using `def_delegator` to get around a limitation of `alias_method`.
-For that reason, I'd recommend creating our own `inheritable_alias` method that can be used in place of this.
+Cool, now we have the alias working with inheritance.
+The only problem with this approach is maintainence.
+Let's make it clear why we're using something other than `alias_method` by defining our own inheritable version.

 ``` ruby
 module Aliases